localvoid/ivi/README.md

 - Memory usage
 - Garbage collection
 - Reduce [impact of polymorphism](http://benediktmeurer.de/2018/03/23/impact-of-polymorphism-on-component-based-frameworks-like-react/)
-- Increase probability that executed code will be JITed (usually depends on the application code size)
+- Increase probability that executed code is JITed (usually depends on the application code size)

 Virtual DOM is not the best possible solution if we were trying to find a solution that focuses on direct update performance, but small updates doesn't have any significant impact on performance, even 2x speedup that reduces time